Lawsuits over Ohio State team doctor headed toward mediation

 Federal Judge Michael Watson on Thursday told attorneys involved to recommend potential mediators for the lawsuits brought by scores of men who say the late Dr. Richard Strauss abused them, mostly in the 1980s and 90's.

 A law firm is investigating the Strauss allegations for the university.
-Watson says he wants to privately review the resulting report as soon as it's available.
+Watson says he wants to privately review their findings as soon as it's available.

-Ohio State argues the lawsuits weren't filed within the statute of limitations and should be dismissed.
-The plaintiffs contend the clock on those limits didn't start until the investigation was announced last spring.
+Ohio State argued the lawsuits weren't filed within the statute of limitations and should be dismissed.
+The plaintiffs contended the clock on those limits didn't start until the investigation was announced last spring.

+After Watson's ruling, OSU special counsel Mike Carpenter said "we welcome mediation and will confer and bring forward to the court a recommendation for a mediator."

 Strauss died in 2005.
 No one has publicly defended him.